White Papers

 Why is AI Enablement Important?

 The benefits seem simple to understand, but the execution is the challenge.
-Despite significant investments in artificial intelligence, Harvard Business Review reports that nearly 80% of AI projects never reach full deployment (HBR, 2023).
+Despite significant investments in artificial intelligence, many organizations face challenges, and Harvard Business Review reports that nearly 80% of AI projects never reach full deployment (HBR, 2023).
 This alarming failure rate often occurs because companies underestimate the complexity of integrating AI into their existing systems.

 Enhance Operational Efficiency